kbenoit/TAUR/content/index.md

 type: index
 ---

+## Text Analysis Using R

+Testing the setup for the book.

 ## Beautiful documentation

 Material is a theme for [Hugo](https://gohugo.io), a fast and flexible static site generator.
 It is built using Google's [material design](https://www.google.com/design/spec/material-design/introduction.html)